Hamayounali/hello-rails-back-end/README.md

 # 📖 [hello-rails-back-end] <a name="about-project"></a>

-**[hello-rails-back-end]** is a React front-end with a Rails back-end and connect them to display a random greeting message.
+**[hello-rails-back-end]** is a Rails Back-end with a Rails back-end and connect them to display a random greeting message.

 ## 🛠 Built With <a name="built-with">Ruby</a>